ibm-cloud-docs/Cloudant/offerings/bluemix.md

 Storage usage is checked daily.
 If you exceed your 1-GB storage limit, requests to the {{site.data.keyword.cloudant_short_notm}} instance receive a
 402 status code with the following error message, "Account has exceeded its data usage quota.
 An upgrade to a paid plan is required."
 A banner also appears on the {{site.data.keyword.cloudant_short_notm}} Dashboard.
 You can still read and delete data.
 However, to write new data, you have two options.
 First, you can upgrade to a paid [Standard plan](#standard-plan), which removes the write limitation immediately.
 Alternatively, you can delete data so that your total storage falls under the 1-GB limit and wait until the next daily storage check runs for your instance to allow writes again.

-If you want to store more than 1 GB of data, or be able to scale provisioned throughput capacity, move to the [Standard plan](#standard-plan).
+If you want to store more than one GB of data, or be able to scale provisioned throughput capacity, move to the [Standard plan](#standard-plan).

 You're limited to one {{site.data.keyword.cloudant_short_notm}} Lite plan instance per {{site.data.keyword.cloud_notm}} account.
 If you already have one Lite plan instance, you can't create a second Lite plan instance, or change a Standard plan instance to a Lite plan.
 If you try, you see the following message, "You can have only one instance of a Lite plan per service.
 To create a new instance, either delete your existing Lite plan instance or select a paid plan."